 Have Your Perfect Day at Tanganyika Wildlife Park

-From porcupines being walked on leashes to an amazing hands-on Indian rhino feeding exhibit, Tanganyika will take your breath away.
+From leashed porcupines walking around the park to a memorable Indian rhino feeding, Tanganyika will take your breath away.
 You’ll be glad to know that Tanganyika Wildlife Park is the only Kansas zoo award the coveted Humane Certified certification, a statement that makes me happy to support them.

 Thanks to the Visit Wichita for hosting my visit to Tanganyika Wildlife Park.
 As with all of my posts, opinions and reviews are 100% mine and unbiased.